rclee33/lee-assessment/content.md

 - Use the active voice and present tense.
 - Address the reader as "you", not "we".
 - Phrase statements positively rather than negatively.
-- Make the language simple and plain.
+- Use simple, plain language.
 - Avoid euphemisms.
 - Structure the text so it has a logical flow.